Pancaakeman/Pancaakeman/README.md

-Sure thing!
-Let's add some more flair and personality to your bio while making it friendly and approachable:

----

 👋 Hi, I’m @Hax, but you can call me Pancakes!
 👀 I’m passionate about Python and love tinkering with discord.py to create fun and engaging bots.
 🌱 Currently on a journey to master SQLite and C#, always eager to learn and grow.